Franz S. Exner

-Franz Serafin Exner Jnr (/de/; 24 March 1849 – 15 November 1926) was an Austrian physicist and professor at the University of Vienna.
+Franz Serafin Exner jun. (/de-AT/; 24 March 1849 – 15 November 1926) was an Austrian physicist and professor at the University of Vienna.
 He is known for pioneering physical chemistry education in Austria.
-The early introduction to university curricula of subjects such as radioactivity, spectroscopy, electrochemistry electricity in the atmosphere, and color theory in Austria are often credited to him.
+The early introduction to university curricula of subjects such as radioactivity, spectroscopy, electrochemistry, electricity in the atmosphere, and color theory in Austria are often credited to him.

 He advised many notable students including Stefan Meyer, Erwin Schrödinger, and Marian Smoluchowski.

+Exner was associated with Herbartianism and helped transmit Johann Friedrich Herbart's philosophy into Austrian academic life.

 Life

 Early life and family

-Franz Serafin Exner came from an important university family in the Austro-Hungarian Empire.
-His family included Adolf Exner, Karl Exner, Sigmund Exner, and Marie von Frisch.
-Exner was youngest of the five children who survived to adulthood of parents Franz Serafin Exner (1802-1853) and Charlotte Dusensy (1816–1859).
+Franz Serafin Exner came from an important university family in the Austrian Empire.
+His family included Adolf Exner, Karl Exner, Sigmund Exner, Marie von Frisch and Felix Maria von Exner-Ewarten (grandson, son of Sigmund Exner).
+Exner was the youngest of the five children who survived to adulthood of parents Franz Serafin Exner sen. (1802–1853) and Charlotte Dusensy (1816–1859).
 His father Franz Serafin was, from 1831 to 1848, a professor of philosophy in Prague and from 1848 onwards a member of the Board of Education in Vienna, becoming an influential reformer of Austrian university education.

 Academic studies

 Franz Exner began his university physics studies at Vienna in 1867.
-He received a doctorate from the University of Vienna in 1871, after an academic year at Zürich under August Kundt, also working alongside Wilhelm Conrad Röntgen, Kundt's student and, especially through the 1879s, regular research assistant/partner.
+He received a doctorate from the University of Vienna in 1871, after an academic year at Zürich under August Kundt, also working alongside Wilhelm Conrad Röntgen, Kundt's student and, especially through the 1870s, regular research assistant/partner.

 The greatest influence on Exner's student career was probably the theoretical physicist Viktor von Lang, who had taken the University Chair in Physics at a still relatively young age in 1866, and who played a key role in encouraging and backing his gifted student.
 Exner received his habilitation in 1874 with a work entitled "On the Diffusion through Liquid Lamellas" (Über die Diffusion durch Flüssigkeitslamellen).
 He continued to work for von Lang as the latter's research assistant till 1879.
 Between 1874 and 1879 he also held a lectureship at the University of Natural Resources and Life Sciences, Vienna "k.k.
 Hochschule für Bodencultur" (Imperial College for Earth Sciences) which provided both a welcome supplementary income and the chance to share his ideas and insights with the large audiences attracted by his lectures.